Epic Electronic Health Record Began on November 9, 2019

 Will my bill look different?

 Yes.
-The new billing system will go into effect on November 9, 2019.
+The new billing system went into effect on November 9, 2019.
 If you are a current patient of Estes Park Health your bills will look different, but we believe the new system will help reduce billing confusion.
 Learn more about billing changes.

 Will my current patient portal information in Follow My Health still be available?